Sustainability – what we do

 Our newly implemented three-year Green Plan sets out East Suffolk and North Essex NHS Foundation Trust’s (ESNEFT) commitment to sustainable development, a vision of where we want to be, and an action plan for how to get there.
 Everyone has a part to play in delivering this plan and by working together, we will achieve our overarching goal of becoming one of the greenest Trusts in the UK.

-To offer feedback, raise questions, or to share your ideas please contact: firstname.lastname@example.org
+To offer feedback, raise questions or share your ideas email the sustainability team

 Our objectives and commitments

-Our Energy and Sustainability Team have established 5 core objectives which seek to ensure our vision to become a leader in sustainable healthcare is attained, these are:
+Our Energy and Sustainability Team have established five core objectives which seek to ensure our vision to become a leader in sustainable healthcare is attained, these are:

 - to become a class-leading Trust with best practice CO2 emissions.